The Temptation of Saint Anthony (film)

-The Temptation of Saint Anthony (Tentation de Saint Antoine) is an 1898 French short silent film by Georges Méliès.
+The Temptation of Saint Anthony (Tentation de Saint Antoine) is an 1898 French silent trick film by Georges Méliès.
 The film, featuring Méliès and his frequent collaborator Jehanne d'Alcy, is a version of the traditional artistic subject of the temptation of Saint Anthony, showing Anthony the Great's faith and chastity tested by visions.

 Synopsis

 Saint Anthony's devotions in a cave are disrupted by sudden appearances from young women, whom he banishes in attempts to return to his prayer book.
 The saint kisses a skull relic only for it to transform into a woman, who is rejoined by the others to encircle him before vanishing.
 The saint kneels before an image of Jesus on the cross, only for this to transform into one of the women.
 He is finally saved by the appearance of an angel who returns all to normal.

 Production

 The popular artistic subject of Saint Anthony's temptation had already been filmed in 1896 by Eugène Pirou, including the imagery in which the crucified Christ is transformed into a temptress.
 In Méliès's version, he himself plays Saint Anthony, and Jehanne d'Alcy appears as one of the three temptresses.
 The special effects are worked using multiple exposures and substitution splices.
 The cave backdrop is an early forerunner, in broad high-contrast brushwork, of the intricate grotto sets that feature in many later Méliès films.